 - The Pro 7000 comes with a Smart Wireless Guide.

-- The Pro 3000 is available in an all White colour configuration or in a Blue and White colour option compared to the Black and Silver or all White of the 7000.
+- The Pro 3000 is available in an all White color configuration or in a Blue and White color option compared to the Black and Silver or all White of the 7000.